-Students with presenting problems determined to require long-term or more intensive intervention strategies may be referred to another qualified mental health provider in the Greensboro area.
+Students with presenting problems (sometimes referred to as “reason for encounter’ or “chief complaint”) determined to require long-term or more intensive intervention strategies may be referred to another qualified mental health provider in the Greensboro area.

 Personal counseling is available for various personal issues including, but not limited to:

-If you have experienced sexual assault, sexual harassment, or other type of sexual violence, you may refer to Greensboro College’s Sexual Misconduct Policy to learn more about your rights.
-If you need immediate assistance, please visit the Counseling Services office during normal business hours or refer to the Emergency Resources tab above.
+If you have experienced sexual assault, sexual harassment, or any other type of sexual violence, you may refer to Greensboro College’s Sexual Misconduct Policy to learn more about your rights.
+If you need immediate assistance, please visit the Counseling Services office during normal business hours or refer to this page.

 Appointments can be made by telephone, email, or personal inquiry and need to be initiated by the student(s) desiring counseling services.
 To schedule a new appointment please send an email to firstname.lastname@example.org, and a counselor with be assigned based on availability.